BBV Productions: Video

 BBV's next series was a spin-off from two Doctor Who stories in the 1970s in which the Doctor assisted the United Nations Intelligence Taskforce (UNIT) in defeating the Autons, robotic invaders sent to conquer Earth on behalf of the alien Nestenes.
 The trilogy, beginning with Auton in 1997, recounted UNIT's battle against another Auton invasion, this time without the Doctor's aid (since BBV had obtained permission to use UNIT and the Autons, but was never given permission to use the Doctor himself).
-Auton was also the first BBV production to have no Doctor Who guest stars at all, after Nicholas Courtney (who was to reprise his Doctor Who role as UNIT commander Brigadier Lethbridge-Stewart) had to withdraw from the project, due to ill health.
-With Courtney out, the focus of the series was the original character of Lockwood, an enigmatic UNIT agent played by Michael Wade.
+Auton was also the first BBV production to have no Doctor Who guest stars, after Nicholas Courtney (who was to reprise his Doctor Who role as UNIT commander Brigadier Lethbridge-Stewart) had to withdraw from the project, due to ill health.
+With Courtney unavailable, the focus of the series was the original character of Lockwood, an enigmatic UNIT agent played by Michael Wade.

 After the success of the Auton trilogy, BBV produced Cyberon (involving a race of alien cyborgs reminiscent of the Cybermen).
 2001's "Do you Have a Licence to Save this Planet?" was a comedy starring Sylvester McCoy as the chiropodist.
-This spoof not only referenced previous BBV productions- but also Doctor Who itself.
+This spoof not only referenced previous BBV productions, but also Doctor Who itself.

-BBV's Zygon: When Being You Just Isn't Enough (previously titled Zygon: When Being Me Is Not Enough).
-In which Mike Kirkwood dreams of being a monster, unaware that he is in fact a Zygon, believing himself to be human.
+BBV's Zygon: When Being You Just Isn't Enough (previously titled Zygon: When Being Me Is Not Enough) is a story in which Mike Kirkwood dreams of being a monster, unaware that he is in fact a Zygon, believing himself to be human.
 This story also includes Jo Castleton's character of Doctor Lauren Anderson from Cyberon.

 A new PROBE film was released 15 April 2015 with Hazel Burrows taking over from Caroline John as Liz Shaw.